IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcpatch.rst

     $ ifcpatch -i input.ifc -o output.ifc -r ExtractElements -a ".IfcWall"
     $ cat output.ifc

-Here is a minimal example of how to use IfcDiff as a library:
+Here is a minimal example of how to use IfcPatch as a library:

 .. code-block:: python